-With the conventional „Pump & Treat“ method, groundwater is normally extracted from one or several wells, cleaned above ground and disposed off to the either groundwater or surface water.
-Even when extraction and injection wells are combined, predominantly higher permeable areas are preferentially penetrated and more fine-grained structures are circumflowed.
-The bulk of contaminants are absorbed to the less permeable materials like fine- grained sands, silty or clayey layers.
-By diffusion, the contaminants are released out of these reservoirs very slowly.
-After a short period of time they effect a stagnation of the contamination discharge („Tailing Effect“).
+With the conventional „Pump & Treat“ method, groundwater is extracted from pumping wells, treated above ground and disposed off to waste water or stormwater water sewers or surface waters.
+Even when extraction and injection wells are combined, predominantly higher permeable areas are preferentially penetrated and more fine-grained structures are by-passed.
+For aged contaminations the bulk of contaminants are adsorbed in the less permeable materials like fine - grained sands, silty or clayey layers.
+By diffusion, the contaminants are released out of these reservoirs extremely slowly.
+In such layered aquifers the time required to reach acceptable concentrations with traditional methods can be expressed in decades or even centuries.

 Depending on subsoil conditions (geology and hydrogeology) and contaminant type and concentration, remediation of sites can take several decades.
 Consequently, „Pump & Treat“ technique is considered as being suitable and effective only for containment to prevent further spreading of contaminants, but is no longer considered as a remediation method.

 With the „Pump & Treat“ method groundwater is radially extracted out of the aquifer.
 Due to a change in the hydraulic gradient, both contaminated and clean groundwater flows through the contaminated subsoil and is constantly treated above ground with considerable technical effort.
-GCW systems are designed to create in-situ vertical groundwater circulation cells by drawing groundwater from an aquifer through one screened section of a multiscreened well and discharging it through another screened section.
-If a circulation flow is generated in the aquifer, the treated groundwater is circulated several times in the aquifer before it flows downstream.
-This guarantees a considerably more efficient course of remediation compared with the „Pump & Treat“ method.
+GCW systems are designed to create in-situ vertical groundwater circulation cells by drawing groundwater from an aquifer through one screened section of a multi - screened well and discharging it back into the aquifer through another screened section.
+A circulation flow is generated in the aquifer and treated groundwater is circulated several times before it it is released out of the circulations downstream.
+This method of vertically flushing the aquifer guarantees a more efficient course of remediation and a significant reduction of expected remediation times compared with to „Pump & Treat“ method.

 Coaxial Groundwater Circulation (CGC)

 Coaxial Groundwater Circulation is a combined technique of soil air extraction and in-situ sparging.
 With this method, saturated and non-saturated zones are remediated simultaneously.
-Clean air is injected into a pressurised air distributor at the bottom of the well.
-The air bubbles rise within the well, causing groundwater to flow upward between the lower and upper annular space of the well.
+Clean compressed air is injected into an air diffusor at the bottom of the well.
+The micro bubbles rise within the well, causing groundwater to flow upward between the lower and upper annular space of the well.
 In the capillary fringe area which is straddled by a double cased screen, air is extracted.
-Thus, groundwater is lifted from the bottom to the top of the well.
-The groundwater is stripped under low negative pressure.
-Stripped groundwater flows back into the aquifer and circulates to the bottom of the well.
+Thus, groundwater is lifted from the bottom to the top of the well and adiabatic stripping takes place.
+Stripped groundwater flows back into the aquifer and circulates to the bottom of the well whereas the stripped VOCs travel with the extracted air to suitable active carbon filters.

 Soil Circular Flushing Well (SZB)

 Non-volatile contaminants in the unsaturated zone and in the groundwater fluctuation area can be removed by means of the soil flushing technique.
 Cleaned and possibly oxygen-enriched groundwater re-accesses the subsoil via drain pipes or vertical screen sections after passing a cleaning system (e.g. bio-reactor etc.).
 The oxygen saturation as a consequence of the stripping process supports microbiological decomposition in the subsoil.
-In case of high natural ground water fluctuations, the mostly high-contaminated sector can be included in the remediation, combined with a GCW or a soil air extraction installation.
+In case of high ground water fluctuations, the often highly -contaminated capillary fringe can be included in the remediation, combined with a GCW or a soil air extraction installation.

 GCW Well Fields for the treatment